 At the end of our list, we’ve included an “honorable mentions” section.
 These are all cats that weren’t featured in the movie but still played an important role.

-So, here are our picks for 20 of the best cat movies, in order by date of release.
+So, here are our picks for the 17 best cat movies, in order of release date.
+After that, you’ll find the 3 runner-up cat movies, followed by a few honorable mentions.
+Let’s dive in!

 1. Rhubarb (1951)